Silk Road Highlights 8 Days

 -Idkar Mosque: It is the biggest mosque in Xinjiang.
 The mosque with its square is for local Uyghurs to pray.

--Apa Hoja Tombs: It is a family cemetery, with stunning blue tiles shining in the sun.
+-Apa Hoja Tombs: It is a family cemetery, with stunning blue tiles shining with the sun.

 Overnight in Urumqi Mirage Hotel or similar